 The Anbu now had the attention of everyone in the room.
 What would be so important a message that an Anbu had to deliver it?
 Why wouldn't Kakashi just deliver it himself?

 "He wants you to go room 212 immediately.
-He says that's one less name that needs to be carved into the memorial stone."
+He says there's one less name that needs to be carved into the memorial stone."
 The Anbu bowed, the lights casting his white crow mask into shadow, before he disappeared in a puff of smoke.

 Nobody moved at first.
 Was is some kind of trick?
 Some kind of sick joke?
 Naruto was dead, wasn't he?
 Hinata's heart started pounding faster and faster.
 Suddenly she felt hope.
 She had a chance.